svgdotjs/svg.panzoom.js/readme.md

 Setting the min and max value will automatically restrict the zoom to the provided level.
 However you are still able to change the zoom out of that bonds by calling `zoom(lvl)` programatically.

-On touchable devices a pinchZoom gesture is supported which is always unrestricted (for now)
+On touchable devices a pinchZoom gesture is supported.
+Min and max values also apply here.

 Zooming is animatable, too: